ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week2/index.md

 see how to use the terminal in EdStem.

 Open a terminal in EdStem.
-To use `ssh`, your command will look like this, but with the `zz` replaced by the letters in your course-specific account.
+To use `ssh`, your command will look like this, but with the `user` replaced by your specific TritonLink username.

 ```
-$ ssh cs15lwi24zz@ieng6.ucsd.edu
+$ ssh user@ieng6.ucsd.edu
 ```

-(That's one, five, l (lowercase letter L, not one); the one and l look very close in some fonts.
-And remember that when we write the `$`, that's not for you to type in!
-It's just a convention for how we write commands.)

 Since this is likely the first time you've connected to this server, you will probably get a message like this:

 ```
-$ ssh cs15lwi24zz@ieng6.ucsd.edu
+$ ssh user@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?